kubesphere/ks-devops/README.md

 including Binary-to-Image (B2I) and Source-to-Image (S2I), and boosts continuous delivery across Kubernetes clusters.

-With the container orchestration capability of Kubernetes, KubeSphere DevOps scales Jenkins Agents dynamically, improves CI/CD workflow efficiency, and helps organizations accelerate the time to market for products.
+With the container orchestration capability of Kubernetes, KubeSphere DevOps scales Jenkins Agents dynamically, improves CI/CD workflow efficiency, and helps organizations accelerate the time to market for their products.

 ## Features